History of Iceland: Cod Wars

-EEA membership and economic reform
+EEA membership, economic reform and evolving U.S. defense cooperation

 In 1991, the Independence Party, led by Davíð Oddsson, formed a coalition government with the Social Democrats.
 This government set in motion market liberalisation policies, privatising a number of state-owned companies.
 Iceland then became a member of the European Economic Area in 1994.
 Economic stability increased and previously chronic inflation was drastically reduced.

+In 1993 Iceland and the United States reassessed the mutual defense requirements at Keflavík, based on the 1951 bilateral defense agreement.
+The results, contained in an understanding signed on January 4 1994, called for reductions in force levels to reflect the relaxation of tension in the North Atlantic region.

 In 1995, the Independence Party formed a coalition government with the Progressive Party.
 This government continued with free market policies, privatising two commercial banks and the state-owned telecom Landssíminn.
 Corporate income tax was reduced to 18% (from around 50% at the beginning of the decade), inheritance tax was greatly reduced, and the net wealth tax was abolished.
 A system of individual transferable quotas in the Icelandic fisheries, first introduced in the late 1970s, was further developed.

 The coalition government remained in power through elections in 1999 and 2003.
-In 2004, Davíð Oddsson stepped down as Prime Minister after 13 years in office.
-Davíð Oddsson was Iceland’s longest-serving Prime Minister and held the job from 1991 until 2004.
+In 2004, Davíð Oddsson stepped down as prime minister after 13 years in office.
+Oddsson was Iceland's longest-serving prime minister and held the job from 1991 until 2004.

 Halldór Ásgrímsson, leader of the Progressive Party, took over as prime minister from 2004 to 2006, followed by Geir H. Haarde, Davíð Oddsson's successor as leader of the Independence Party.

 Following a recession in the early 1990s, economic growth was considerable, averaging about 4% per year from 1994.
 The governments of the 1990s and 2000s adhered to a staunch but domestically controversial pro-U.S. foreign policy, lending nominal support to the NATO action in the Kosovo War and signing up as a member of the Coalition of the willing during the 2003 invasion of Iraq.

-In March 2006, the United States announced that it intended to withdraw the greater part of the Icelandic Defence Force.
+In March 2006, the US President Bush announced that the U.S. intended to withdraw the greater part of the Icelandic Defence Force.
 On 12 August 2006, the last four F-15's left Icelandic airspace.
 The United States closed the Keflavík Air Base in September 2006.
-In 2016, it was reported that the United States was considering re-opening the base.
+A Joint Understanding was also negotiated in which both sides affirm their continuing commitment to the 1951 Defense Agreement.
+The Joint Understanding also lists bilateral activities designed to create a basis for future cooperation between Iceland and the United States in the areas of defense and security.
+In 2016, it was reported that the United States (Presidency of Barack Obama) was considering re-opening the base.

-Following elections in May 2007, the Independence Party, headed by Haarde, remained in government, albeit in a new coalition with the Social Democratic Alliance.
+Following election in May 2007, the Independence Party, headed by Haarde, remained in government, albeit in a new coalition with the Social Democratic Alliance.